syncfusion-content/flutter-docs/Flutter/pdf-viewer/text-selection.md

 ## Customize the visibility of the text selection context menu

 The `canShowTextSelectionMenu` property allows the user to customize the visibility of the built-in text selection context menu.
-The following code example explains this.
+You can assign `false` to this property to disable the text selection context menu.
+The following code example explains how to disable the built-in text selection context menu in the PDF viewer.

 {% tabs %}
 {% highlight dart hl_lines="7" %}